Total Solar Eclipse 8/21/17

 Michael had a camera set up with a solar filter and was able to take some wonderful images of the eclipse.
 You can see the reddish chromosphere around the entire sun and some solar prominences projecting slightly into the corona.

 For Michael’s diamond ring effect photo, he had a couple of reflections within the lens which gave it a unique look.
-In those reflections you can see one Bailey’s bead, caused by light passing through the varied topology on the moon.
+In those reflections you can see one Baily’s bead, caused by light passing through the varied topology on the moon.

 Below is a composite image of the progression of the eclipse.